saturneric/GpgFrontend/SECURITY.md

 will move to Qt6, since Ubuntu 20.04 is supported by Qt6.

 Starting from v2.1.2, Qt5 API will be removed from source, which means that the whole project will use Qt6 API and won't be able to compile under Qt5.
+I will consider removing deb package build.

 ## Reporting a Vulnerability